fusioninventory/fusioninventory.github.io/documentation/agent/configuration.md

 * `/opt/fusioninventory/agent.cfg`: OS X mpkg
 * `/usr/local/etc/fusioninventory/agent.cfg`: FreeBSD port

+It is highly recommanded not to change this file!
+Just edit it and ensure the `include "conf.d/"` is not commented (does not starts with a `#`).
+Your specific configuration should then go to any `conf.d/*.cfg` file.

 On Windows, the agent read its configuration from a registry key, whose location depends on architecture: